AlexHryshniakov/AlexHryshniakov/README.md

 ### About Me

-I'm a full-stack developer passionate about creating quality and intuitive web applications.
+I'm a .net developer passionate about creating quality and intuitive web applications.
 I'm currently focused on improving my skills and building interesting projects.

 ---